web-music-score/wms/README.md

 builder.endRow();
 ```

 Manually induce row change.
-Next measure that is added will start new row.
+Next measure that is added will begin new row.

 ### Set Key Signature